ottokafka2/leave/docs/diaries/2024/january/talk.md

 I get panic.
 Huh.
 I guess that will always be who I am, always a child.

 As I am typing, `White Horse` is playing.
 This is my favorite Taylor Swift song.
 It is a odd choice since I don't think many people recognize this TS song.
-Even time I listen to this song, I feel like I am dragged into younger time when I was still in high school.
+Every time I listen to this song, I feel like I am dragged into younger time when I was still in high school.
 I understand the fact that high school is, in some way, a nightmare.
 However, this feeling of nostalgia can not be erased.
 I always amazed by how my classmates being so innocent and peaceful,